saszaCodes/project_euler/README.md

 # Project Euler
-Tasks from project Euler, numbered in accordance with numbers on official page: https://projecteuler.net/ Tasks solved for learning purposes.
+Tasks from project Euler, numbered in accordance with numbers on official page: https://projecteuler.net/.